-With a total of 179 Bundesliga goals, Lewandowski is just 13 short of Claudio Pizarro's all-time record of 192 for a foreign goalscorer.
-As the Bayern No.9 closes in on a third top scorer's cannon – a feat previously managed by just three players – bundesliga.com takes a closer look at exactly what makes him the greatest striker in world football.
+With a total of 183 Bundesliga goals, Lewandowski is just nine short of Claudio Pizarro's all-time record of 192 for a foreign goalscorer.
+As the Bayern No.9 and Poland captain celebrates a century of international caps, bundesliga.com takes a closer look at exactly what makes him the greatest striker in world football.

 Watch: What makes Lewy so special?